 Jackson LLP’s attorneys work closely with healthcare practices, professionals, and companies to ensure that their day-to-day operations run smoothly and comply with the law.
 While much of our work is directly responsive to healthcare laws or regulations, some of it is reactive to current events – including an increase in workplace violence.
 We strive to help our clients be proactive guardians of their patients, staff, and businesses, and we establish workforce policies with this in mind.

-To discuss your practice with one of our experienced healthcare attorneys, call our office at (312) 985-6484 or click the button below.
+To discuss your practice with one of our experienced healthcare attorneys, click the button below.